CANADA STOCKS-TSX futures point to higher open on firmer commodities

 ANALYST RESEARCH HIGHLIGHTS [RCH/CA]

+Crew Energy Inc : Canaccord Genuity raises to "speculative buy" from "hold"

-Bombardier Inc : ATB Capital Markets raises target price to C$0.85 from C$0.60
+Franco-Nevada Corp : JP Morgan raises target price to C$205 from C$198

+TCP Energy Corp : Citigroup raises price target to C$67 from C$65

 COMMODITIES AT 7:00 a.m.
 ET